How a food handlers license can grow a restaurant/food business

 Other states require that at least one person with a license needs to be on duty during business hours, but they don’t require all employees to be licensed.

-Even if your state or local government doesn't require everyone to get food handlers certification, it's important that you train all employees on proper food handling to avoid any mishaps that could make someone sick.
+Even if your state or local government doesn’t require everyone to get food handlers certification, you must train all employees on proper food handling to avoid mishaps that could make someone sick.

 Licensing requirements vary by state.

-Sometimes state and local requirements aren't the same.
+Sometimes, state and local requirements are different.
 If they have different guidelines, stick with the more stringent regulations to avoid potential penalties.
-For specific details that apply to your business, check with your local health department.
+Check with your local health department for specific details that apply to your business.

 Benefits of a food handlers license

 Yes, having a food handlers card is generally required by law.
-But the benefits go beyond avoiding fines and other penalties.
+But the benefits go beyond avoiding fines and other penalties — they can help your business grow.

-Understanding basic food safety protocols is crucial to keep your customers healthy, happy and coming back for more.
+Understanding basic food safety protocols is crucial to keeping your customers healthy, happy, and returning for more.

 A lawsuit related to foodborne illness could be a major setback for your business and it’s caused many businesses to close for good.